jeremytammik/tbc/a/2012_dll_paradise.md

 /// ResponseType     enum ResponseType   4
 /// ResponseBody     Response subclass   variable
 ///
-/// </summary>
+/// &lt;/summary&gt;
 public abstract class Response
 {
   public enum ResponseType
   {
     // The update request completed on the server and the results are contained in the message.
     UpdateCompleted,

     // The request was rejected by the server.
     Rejected
   }

   public abstract ResponseType Type { get; }

-    /// <summary>
+  /// &lt;summary&gt;
   ///   Read a Request from the given stream.
-    /// </summary>
+  /// &lt;/summary&gt;
-    public static async Task<Response> ReadAsync(Stream stream)
+  public static async Task&lt;Response&gt; ReadAsync(Stream stream)
   {
     // Same as request class from server
   }

-    /// <summary>
+  /// &lt;summary&gt;
   /// This task does not complete until we are completely done reading.
-    /// </summary>
+  /// &lt;/summary&gt;
   private static async Task ReadAllAsync(Stream stream, byte[] buffer, int count) {
     // Same as request class from server
   }

-    /// <summary>
+  /// &lt;summary&gt;
   /// Read a string from the Reader where the string is encoded
   /// as a length prefix (signed 32-bit integer) followed by
   /// a sequence of characters.
-    /// </summary>
+  /// &lt;/summary&gt;
-    protected static string ReadLengthPrefixedString(BinaryReader reader)
+  protected static string ReadLengthPrefixedString(BinaryReader reader) {
-    {
     // Same as request class from server
   }
 }
 </pre>